 Years ago, during the midst of the dotcom boom, I was sitting at breakfast at Buck’s, minding my own business and preparing for a meeting that I had later that morning.
 Buck’s is a restaurant in Woodside that is a popular hang with the venture set and was a veritable gathering place for everyone involved in tech ventures in the Silicon Valley.
 It still is.

 The Federal Reserve’s policy of effectively shafting its international creditors by debasing the dollar through the mechanism of quantitative easing ain’t nothing if it ain’t controversial.

 Alan Sloan is one of America’s most respected business and financial columnists; he is also a man who genuinely loves capitalism.
 So when Sloan starts suggesting US banks risk destroying the capitalist system with their cavalier disregard for the law, one really ought to sit up and take notice.

 QFINANCE brings to you its top 5 financial news stories of the week, along with relevant QFINANCE articles and definitions to fill you in on background details.
-Stories this week include AIG's attempts to secure commitment from Kuwait, the IMF calling for a global currency deal, and BP signing a deal with Azerbaijan.
+Stories this week include the erosion of Chinese tradition, a second round of quantitative easing, and interest rate rises in India and Australia.